 I generally work in Adobe Illustrator.
 All of my vector artwork starts out as hand drawn pencil sketches.
 I then scan the drawings, colour and finish in Adobe Illustrator.
 My work has included large-scale art for public buildings, book illustrations, greetings cards, game art and illustrated diagrams.

 Well if you’d like to know, this is why: Between 1960 – 1965 Fender guitars had (introduced) in my opinion, a very cool colour in their colour scheme – Daphne Blue.
 The Fender Daphne Blue colour was inspired by the blue American Cadillac.
 In the early 1960s, a man named Lawrence Herbert was driving to work in his blue American Cadillac with cherry red seats.
 He was trying to resolve a problem, a “universal colour system” in which each shade of colour had its own reference number.
 He named his company Pantone print company.
 So, my favourite guitar colour is also the colour of the car driven by the man who invented Pantone colours!
-This is why I chose Pantone 304, and of course why I want a Daphne Blue guitar!
+This is why I chose Pantone 304, and of course why I have a Daphne Blue guitar!